How AI Contract Drafting and Negotiation Tools Help In-House Legal Teams Scale Without Increasing Headcount

 From Reactive Legal Support to Strategic Legal Partnership

-When routine drafting and review tasks are automated, in-house legal teams gain capacity to focus on higher-impact responsibilities such as:
+When routine drafting and review tasks are automated, in-house legal teams gain capacity to focus on higher-impact responsibilities such as -

 Corporate governance and policy design